Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 Set-Cookie: sessionId=sanghyeon; Secure

-⚠️ Note Secure attribute does not encrypt the cookie itself, but only restricts it to being sent over an encrypted connection (HTTPS).
-Therefore, even with Secure set, it is recommended that you never put sensitive information (passwords, credit cards, personal identifiers, etc.) in cookies. this option is not foolproof.
+The Secure attribute doesn't encrypt the cookie itself; it only restricts transmission to encrypted (HTTPS) connections.
+Therefore, even with Secure set, sensitive information (passwords, credit cards, personal identifiers, etc.) should never be stored in cookies, as this option doesn't provide perfect security.

-SameSite attribute controls how cookies are sent with cross-site requests. this helps prevent Cross-Site Request Forgery (CSRF) attacks and unwanted information leakage. this attribute is an experimental feature at the time of writing (April 2025) and is not yet supported by all browsers.
+The SameSite attribute controls how cookies are sent with cross-site requests.
+This helps prevent CSRF (Cross-Site Request Forgery) attacks and unwanted information leakage.
+As of writing this article (April 2025), this attribute is still experimental and not supported by all browsers.

 javascript